juvu/DayTrade-SwingTrade/HowToDayTrade.md

 *1m Entries:*
 - Very high volume s.t.
 5 min candles are too volatile for risk management
 - Entry price at apex
-- start with half size, double up if we can adjust stop loss to break even
+- Start with half size, double up if we can adjust stop loss to break even

 *5m Entries:*
 - Can start with bigger position